Reini82/import-product-image-types/README.md

     [...]
 }
 ```
-The columns from the csv, that would be imported, have to be a prefix with "_image" for the image and "_image_label" for the image label.
+The columns from the csv, that would be imported, have to be a prefixed with "_image" for the image and "_image_label" for the image label.